evalaplace/evalaplace.github.io/_pages/about.md

 [University of Tübingen](https://uni-tuebingen.de/), Germany.
 I specialized in the field of high energy astrophysics and focused on understanding the properties of accreting X-ray pulsars and Be X-ray binaries.
 I completed my Bachelor thesis at the [European Space Astronomy Centre (ESAC)](https://www.esa.int/About_Us/ESAC), in Madrid, Spain, during a three months traineeship.
-  For my Master's thesis I visited the MAXI laboratory in [RIKEN](https://www.riken.jp/en/research/labs/rnc/high_ener_astro/) for 9 months in part as an [International Program Associate](https://www.riken.jp/en/careers/programs/ipa/).
+  During my Master's thesis, I had the privilege to visit the [MAXI](http://maxi.riken.jp/top/index.html) team laboratory in [RIKEN](https://www.riken.jp/en/research/labs/rnc/high_ener_astro/), Wako-shi, Japan, for an extended stay of 9 months.

-For my research projects, I had the opportunity to work at the [Institut für Astronomie und Astrophysik](https://uni-tuebingen.de/fakultaeten/mathematisch-naturwissenschaftliche-fakultaet/fachbereiche/physik/institute/astronomie-astrophysik/institut/astronomie/forschung/prof-santangelo-abteilung-hochenergieastrophysik/) in Tübingen, Germany, at the [European Space Astronomy Centre (ESAC)](https://www.esa.int/About_Us/ESAC) in Madrid, Spain, at [RIKEN](https://www.riken.jp/en/research/labs/rnc/high_ener_astro/), near Tokyo, Japan and at the [National Astronomical Observatory of Japan](https://www.nao.ac.jp/en/) in Tokyo, Japan.
+For my research projects, I had the opportunity to work at the [National Astronomical Observatory of Japan](https://www.nao.ac.jp/en/) in Tokyo, Japan (2019), at the [Institut für Astronomie und Astrophysik](https://uni-tuebingen.de/fakultaeten/mathematisch-naturwissenschaftliche-fakultaet/fachbereiche/physik/institute/astronomie-astrophysik/institut/astronomie/forschung/prof-santangelo-abteilung-hochenergieastrophysik/) in Tübingen, Germany (2013-2017), at [RIKEN](https://www.riken.jp/en/research/labs/rnc/high_ener_astro/), near Tokyo, Japan (2016), and at the [European Space Astronomy Centre (ESAC)](https://www.esa.int/About_Us/ESAC) in Madrid, Spain (Summers 2014 and 2015).
 More details can be found in the [CV](/cv/) section.

 Feel free to [contact](mailto:e.c.laplace@uva.nl) me.